ARoese/C2UMP-manager/README.md

 # Planned features

 1. Full mod auto-download and management support. (adding and removing mods/assets, disabling them, etc) Right now, it only allows adding the c2server mod and doesn't support automatically removing it.
 2. potentially using uPnP to forward a port for the chivalry server.
 This will be low-priority.
+Currently, it's probably best to use [this](https://github.com/kaklakariada/portmapper) instead of netsh because netsh portproxy doesn't support UDP forwarding, which is what chiv2 needs.